 Cub Cadet certainly set a new standard for traditional, physical press releases.
 In order to promote its latest riding lawnmower, Cub Cadet chose Colle+McVoy.
 The agency came up with a unique and expensive idea of steel press release.

-The classic press release document was made of Tripple 7-guaged steel which has been a trademark of Cub Cadet’s lawnmowers.
+This classic press release document was made of Tripple 7-gauged steel which has been a trademark of Cub Cadet’s lawnmowers.
 The document weighed 14 pounds, 13 ounces and had a standard size.

 The document had bolts to secure the steel plates.
 The company shipped it in a custom crate, to media houses.
-It also accompanied a free crowbar.
+It also was accompanied by a free crowbar.

 4. Airbnb and The Art Institute of Chicago

-Painting can be visually deep and immersive, but Art Institute of Chicago has given it a different meaning.
-Art Institute of Chicago wanted to market it’s Van Gogh exhibition 2016 in a unique way and agency Leo Burnett provided exactly what they were looking for.
-It partnered with Airbnb to give immersive experience to painting lovers.
+Painting can be visually deep and immersive, but the Art Institute of Chicago has given it a different meaning.
+The Art Institute of Chicago wanted to market its Van Gogh exhibition 2016 in a unique way, and agency Leo Burnett provided exactly what they were looking for.
+It partnered with Airbnb to give an immersive experience to painting lovers.

-The agency worked with museum curators and designers to transform a Chicago-based studio apartment into one of the most recognizable painting masterpiece – Bedroom in Arles.
+The agency worked with museum curators and designers to transform a Chicago-based studio apartment into one of the most recognizable painting masterpieces – Bedroom in Arles.

 Furthermore, a poster campaign advertising a room to rent was run all across Chicago.
 These posters resembled classified ads of vintage newspapers and they were plastered everywhere in Chicago.
 The message was rather exciting.
-It invited people to text “Van Gogh” and the social media team of Leo Burnett would then chose lucky winners who would spend a night in “painting room” for just $10.
+It invited people to send texts with the words, “Van Gogh”, and the social media team of Leo Burnett would then chose the lucky winners who would spend a night in the “painting room” for just $10.

-The collaboration of Leo Burnett and Airbnb earned massive success to the exhibition, as the museum received the largest daily attendance in 15 years.
-The exhibition went on to feature in national media news as well.
+The collaboration of Leo Burnett and Airbnb lead to a massive success of the exhibition, as the museum received the largest daily attendance in 15 years.
+The exhibition went on to be featured in national news media as well.

 5. Air-Ink by Tiger Beer

 Tiger Beer is an American-owned company operating in Singapore.
 The company’s aim was to turn air pollution into something positive and useful.
 It contacted the experienced team of Graviky Labs.
-Graviky Labs designed a process to transform pollution into a fluid black paint and called it Air-Ink.
-Then, the project moved in the hands of Marcel Sydney, an Australian agency who finally got them the desired results.
+They designed a process to transform pollution into a fluid black paint and called it Air-Ink.
+Then, the project moved to the hands of Marcel Sydney, an Australian agency that finally got them the desired results.

-The message was, the air pollution of 40-50 minutes generated by diesel car can produce black ink that can be used for painting.
+The message was that enough air pollution is generated in 40-50 minutes by a diesel car to produce black ink that can be used for painting.
 Australian street artists show an inclination toward using Air-Ink in their work.

 6. Stock Apparel by Adobe

-Only a marketer can understand the pain of sorting through endless pages of useless stock photos, to find something he can use in his post.
+Only a marketer can understand the pain of sorting through endless pages of useless stock photos to find something he can use in his post.
 Adobe understands this pain, so it tried something different to promote its stock photo service called Adobe Stock.
-It partnered with Abby Priest a Swedish agency and developed a fashion clothing line with the help of overused and outdated stock photos.
+It partnered with Abby World, a Swedish agency, and developed a fashion clothing line with the help of overused and outdated stock photos.

-If you happened to go through Adobe’s Blog, you would see how Oskar Hellqvist, Creative Director at Abby Priest, explained his remarkable experience with this project.
+If you happen to go through Adobe’s Blog, you will see how Oskar Hellqvist, Creative Director at Abby World, explains his remarkable experience with this project.
 Here are just a few words: